hpe-storage/scod/docs/csi_driver/operations.md

 ### Copy Persistent Volume Claim and Reset

-In this phase the data will be copied from the original `PVC` to the new `PVC` with a `Job` submitted to the cluster.
+In this phase, the data will be copied from the original `PVC` to the new `PVC` with a `Job` submitted to the cluster.
 Different tools are being used to perform the copy operation, ensure to pick the correct `volumeMode`.

 #### PVCs with volumeMode: Filesystem